Northwest SHARE Services for Health, Arts, Relationships and Education

 Festival of Compassion

-The first 'Festival of Compassion' starts on Saturday June 23rd, at the Seattle's Westlake Plaza.
+The first 'Festival of Compassion' started on Saturday June 23rd, at the Seattle's Westlake Plaza.
 Second festival is scheduled on Saturday September 29th, 2018, at the Westlake Plaza.
 This event is inspired by the rising homelessness in the Seattle area.
 The goal of the festival is to showcase practical ways of engaging humans on land and partake in the bounty that results.
 Based on the pilot for food truck and the farm in Redmond we developed recently, this seems like a practical and viable approach to reducing homelessness in the greater Seattle area.
 We hope you can come and contribute to this developing vision towards a humane society starting with the City of Seattle.

 The cow is considered one of our mothers, as she gives us her milk and thus nutures our health and well being.
 Just as no civilized person would injure or kill their mother, the Vedas teach that to take milk from the cow and then kill her is the same as killing one's mother.
 Similarly, the bull is considered like the father because the bull traditionally helps in the tilling of the fields, and thus is to be respected.

 We believe protecting cows is a most important component of protecting the earth.
 According to the ancient Vedic texts the cow is the representative of Mother Earth.
 And, when the cow and the bull are mistreated, Mother Earth withdraws her bounty.